Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Pam Leibfried

-When you or your adult children are trying to decide whether to continue renting or pull the trigger to stop renting and start owning a home, it’s important to carefully weigh the costs and benefits of each option to make a smart, informed decision.
+When you or your adult children are trying to decide whether to continue renting or to buy a home, it’s important to carefully weigh the costs and benefits of each option to make a smart, informed decision.

-Many factors go into calculating the value of renting vs. buying a house – it’s not just a simple comparison of the cost of rent and the cost of a mortgage payment.
-There are less obvious costs, plus some intangible benefits and drawbacks of each option to take into account.
+Many factors go into calculating the value of renting vs. buying a home – it’s not just a simple comparison of the cost of rent and the cost of a mortgage payment.
+There are less obvious costs, plus some intangible benefits and drawbacks of each option to consider.

 You already know what you pay for rent, so calculating that part of the cost equation should be a breeze.
 Estimating your mortgage costs, however, will require some research to get several pieces of information:

-Once you have an idea of how much your potential home might cost, you can subtract your down payment savings from that total to find out how much you need to borrow to buy a house.
+Once you have an idea of how much your potential home might cost, you can subtract any down payment savings from that total to find out how much you need to borrow to buy a house.
 Then you can calculate the cost of a mortgage loan on the remaining amount to come up with an estimate of your monthly mortgage payments.
+(Or, find a mortgage loan calculator to help you with the math.)

-Of course, there is no guarantee that the value of your home will increase while you live there, as the millions whose home values declined steeply during the Great Recession can attest.
-But historically, home equity has been a key way to build a family’s net worth, so if your calculation of costs for renting and buying are similar and you plan on staying in the house long enough to build equity, buying may be the way to go.
+Of course, there is no guarantee the value of your home will increase while you live there, but historically, home equity has been a key way to build a family’s net worth.
+If your calculation of costs for renting and buying are similar and you plan on staying in the house long enough to build equity, buying may be the way to go.

 When calculating the cost of homeownership, don’t forget to budget for ongoing maintenance.
-You’ll pay for annual furnace and air conditioner tune-ups and costs incurred less frequently, like lawn mower repair, new carpeting, appliance repairs or deck resealing.
+You’ll pay for annual furnace and air conditioner tune-ups and costs incurred less frequently, like appliance repairs, deck resealing or plumbing issues.
 And then there are the costlier – though thankfully not frequently incurred – expenses like replacing your furnace, windows or roof.

 The age of a home and how long you plan to stay factor hugely into how much you should budget for this type of expense.
 If you buy a new home, or even an older home with a new roof, furnace and windows, it’s not likely you’ll need to replace those items if you only live there for 8-10 years.